OFD has gathered resources to enable quick access to information for navigating faculty life during the pandemic.

-- UMass Response to the Coronavirus - Authoritative and current guidance from UMass Amherst: Human Resources, Health Resources,
+- UMass Response to the Coronavirus - Authoritative and current guidance from UMass Amherst: Health Resources,

 Student Resources, Faculty Teaching/Research Resources, Civic-Engagement Resources, and Travel Guidance.

-- Now is the time for good-enough.
-Be realistic with your expectations of yourself and others.
+- Be realistic with your expectations of yourself and others.
 Don't hold yourself to normal standards.

 - Get up and move!
 Crank up your favorite tunes and dance.
 Take a walk.
 Add some kind of fun activity to your day.

 - Practice good sleep habits such as reducing screen time and stretching at night.

 - Be mindful of the moment and your surroundings.
 Step outside.
 Breathe deeply.
 Journal.
 Focus on gratitude for this moment.